-Henri followed, unable to wipe the smug look from his face.
+Henri followed, unable to wipe a smug look from his face.

 Winifred found a tactical display that identified the order of the attack.
 Their ship had been hit in the crew and passenger areas first by low-yield missiles, probably meant to vent the ship’s atmosphere while keeping the superstructure mostly intact.
 Then electromagnetic clamps had grasped the cruise liner to make her engines useless.
 Only after someone put up a fight with the launch were two more missiles fired: one blasting open the lounge and the other the bridge.
 Decompression likely blew everyone on the bridge into space.

 “Only one,” Henri said, his voice quiet and sad.
 “I found Soo-Ling stuck in a collapsed part of the lounge.
 The atmosphere was gone and she didn’t have a suit on.
 I didn’t know what to do, so I left her there.”
 Henri’s voice started to crack.

 Winifred turned from what she was doing and looked at Henri.
 There were tears in his eyes.